jeremys18/BeatSaber-All_Songs_Downloader/README.md

 If you check the download box then it will grab the latest list from the server then proceed to download ONLY the songs you don't already have downloaded.

-If you first checked for new songs using the check for new songs button THEN dhit this button, it will NOT check the server again for the latest list of songs as it already did that when you got the list of new songs.
+If you first checked for new songs using the check for new songs button THEN hit this button, it will NOT check the server again for the latest list of songs as it already did that when you got the list of new songs.
 Instead it will ONLY download the songs listed in the New Songs list on the left.
 This saves you from waiting all over for it to get the list of songs from the server (it already knows the latest list).